-- 1. The financial statements and notes, as set out on pages 7 to 22, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012; including - (a) Giving a true and fair view of the Company's financial position as at 30 June 2017 and of the performance, for the year ended on that date; and - (b) Complying with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Australian Charities and Not-for-profits Commission Regulation 2013. - 2.
-There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 7 to 23, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - (a) Give a true and fair view of the financial position of the registered entity as at 30 June 2018 and of its performance for the year ended on that date; and - (b) Comply with Australian Accounting Standards. - 2.
+There are reasonable grounds to believe that the registered entity will be able to pay its debts as and when they become due and payable.